wp-plugins/team-rosters/readme.txt

 * Pro: Number, Name, Position, Height, Weight, Age, Experience, Last School, Country
 * Pro Baseball: Number, Name, Position, Bats/Throws, Height, Weight, Age, Experience, Last School, Country

-**Settings**
+The roster table, single player, and player gallery views also support custom settings, which may be set on the Display Settings admin screen (see below) or, in the case of the roster table, via shortcode arguments, which duplicate the admin settings.
+The display settings are prioritized as follows:
+1. The six pre-programmed display formats, high-school, college, pro, etc.
+2. The [shortcode] arguments
+3. The display settings from the admin screen

+NOTE that the roster tables are more customizable and flexible than the single player or player gallery views.
+The single player and player gallery views are page templates and do not have [shortcode] arguments.
+Therefore the admin display settings will apply to ALL single player and player gallery pages which do not use one of the pre-programmed views.
+One implication is that if a roster table is customized via [shortcode] arguments, and links to click thru to single player views are enabled, the single player views will follow the display settings on the admin page, NOT the table's [shortcode] arguments.

+**Display Settings**

-The Admin Settings Page provides the following settings to customize the [shortcode] and single page displays.
+The Display Settings admin screen provides close to fifty settings to customize both the colors and formats of the roster table [shortcode], single player, and player gallery views.
+[See screenshot-5.]

-*Single Player View Settings*

-* Show Player Weight (defaults to "show") Read more about this setting in the FAQ section.
-* Single Player Content Title (defaults to "Player Bio")
-* Single Player Page Main Box Background Color
-* Single Player Page Main Box Text Color

-*Roster Table [shortcode]*

-* Sort Roster Alphabetically (by Last Name) or Numerically
-* Roster Table Title Text Color
-* Roster Table Player Name Format ("First Last" or "Last, First")
-* Roster Table Format (high-school, pro, or college)
-* Add Links from Roster Table to Player Bios
-* Link Text Color (links on roster table to player bios)
-* Roster Table Header Background Color
-* Roster Table Header Text Color
-* Roster Table Even Row Text Color
-* Roster Table Even Row Background Color
-* Roster Table Odd Row Text Color
-* Roster Table Odd Row Background Color

-*Player Gallery*

-* Sort Player Gallery Alphabetically (by Last Name) or Numerically
-* Add Links from Player Gallery to Player Bios
-* Note that the player name format "First Last" or "Last, First" - is inherited from the Roster Table Settings.
-(Don't ask me why; I guess it just seemed weird to have names displayed in different ways for the same team.)
+For complete documentation please visit [Shoal Summit Solutions](http://shoalsummitsolutions.com/)

-More complete control of the graphic design of the roster tables, the single player page, and the player gallery page may be obtained via the plugin's style sheet /css/mstw-tr-style.css. **Note** that the admin page settings will override the corresponding styles in the stylesheet.
+Complete control of the graphic design of the roster tables, the single player page, and the player gallery page may be obtained via the plugin's style sheet /css/mstw-tr-style.css. **Note** that the admin page settings will override the corresponding styles in the stylesheet.
 You must clear any admin settings to enable the corresponding stylesheet rules to take effect.
 (Out of the box, the admin settings should all be blank so the stylesheet rules control the default display.)

 **Player Photos & Defaults**